August 11, 2023

 Aine Kavanagh

-The State Pension (Contributory), formerly known as the Old Age (Contributory) Pension, offers financial support and assistance to Irish workers in retirement.
+The State Pension (Contributory offers financial support and assistance to your Irish workers in retirement.

-The State Pension (Contributory) is a social insurance payment made to people aged 66 and above based on their social insurance record.
+The State Pension (Contributory) or SPC is a social insurance payment made to people aged 66 and above based on their social insurance record.
+It was formerly known as the Old Age (Contributory) Pension,

-As of May 2024, the State Pension (Contributory) is paid at a maximum rate of €277.30.
+In 2025, the State Pension (Contributory) is paid at a maximum rate of €289.30.

 Unlike the PRSI-dependent State Pension (Contributory), the Non-Contributory State Pension is a means-tested payment.